matchapresso/matchapresso.github.io/README.md

 ## Education
 - 🎓 **[Bachelor of Science in Electronics and Instrumentation, Universitas Gadjah Mada]** (2021-2025 Expected)
   Focus: Machine Learning, Data Analysis, Renewable Energy
+  Activities:
+  1. Selected among the other 4,520 participants (Top 9%) from around 47,800+ applicants as Machine Learning Cohort at Bangkit Academy led by Google, Tokopedia, Gojek & Traveloka.
+  2. Selected among the other 47 mentees (Top 17%) from 274 GreenPath Project by SRE Indonesia Batch 2 applicants.

 ## Skills
 - **Programming**: Python, R, SQL, C++